Doble steam car: Consultancy

 Following the collapse of their company, Abner & Warren Doble traveled as steam power consultants.
-Abner first went to New Zealand in March 1930, where he worked for A & G Price Limited on the development of steam buses, while from 1932 to 1933 Warren was in Germany managing a contract for Henschel & Son of Kassel, who went on to build a variety of steam applications including a speedboat, cars, railcars, buses, and trucks.
+Abner first went to New Zealand in March 1930, where he worked for A&G Price on the development of steam buses, while from 1932 to 1933 Warren was in Germany managing a contract for Henschel & Son of Kassel, who went on to build a variety of steam applications including a speedboat, cars, railcars, buses, and trucks.
 The exact numbers of vehicles built are difficult to determine.
 Henschel did build 10 articulated steam trucks for Deutsche Bahn railways as delivery trucks.
 Abner was involved in the development of a steam bus for the Auckland Transport Board while in New Zealand.

 From 1931 to 1935, Abner worked with Sentinel Waggon Works of Shrewsbury, England.
 Several shunting locomotives (switchers) and an undetermined number of railcars were fitted with Doble/Sentinel machinery for sale to customers in Britain, France, Peru, and Paraguay.
 In 1937, Abner, writing in Autocar, stated that any new steam cars would have to be superlatively good to compete with gasoline-powered cars of the day.
 He still considered it just possible with good management and a lot of money.